whitebrandon/Algorithm-and-Data-Structure_notes/Algorithm-Notes/Introduction-to-Algorithms/02-Time-Complexity.md

 ## EXPONENTIAL TIME

 ### Polynomial Run Times
-  * O(n<sup>k</sup>): An algorithm is considered to have a polynomial run time if, for a given value of n, it's worst case run time is in the form of n raise to the k power.
+  * O(n<sup>k</sup>): An algorithm is considered to have a polynomial run time if, for a given value of n, it's worst case run time is in the form of n raised to the k power.
 Examples of this are O(n<sup>2</sup>) and O(n<sup>3</sup>).
 Algorithms with polynomial run times are considered efficient.
 All of the above run times are polynomal run times.

   _k is the nummber of operations_